WebDevStudios/BuddyPress-Registration-Options/readme.txt

 * Added bbPress support so you can deny users from accessing forums.

 == Upgrade Notice ==

+= 4.3.3 =
+* Fixed: support for [user_email] shortcode parsing in the approved/denied custom messages.

 = 4.3.2 =
 * Fixed: Re-hide unimplemented ban button.
 Hopefully someday.